What is contaminated land?

 Due to risk carried by asbestos and other harmful materials, it is good practice to seek contaminated land advice or contamination information to understand what you could be dealing with.

-According to paragraphs 183 of the National Planning Policy Framework, planning policies and decisions should consider whether a site is suitable for its proposed use with consideration of the ground conditions.
+According to paragraph 183 of the National Planning Policy Framework, planning policies and decisions should consider whether a site is suitable for its proposed use with consideration of the ground conditions.

 This includes regarding the risks of natural and manufactured hazards, plans to mitigate them and assessing the environmental impact of remediation.